jan1s/jan1s.github.io/_posts/2016-11-27-stm32-toolchain-mac.markdown

 categories: jekyll update
 ---

-Setting up a STM32 toolchain on macOS became more straightforward in the recent years.
+Setting up a STM32 toolchain on macOS can be confusing.
 Here is how i do it.

 If you have not installed [Homebrew][brew] yet, you should do that right now.